 Ensure viewing takes place with another member of staff present in the room, ideally the Principal another DSL or a member of the senior leadership team.
-The other staff member does not need to view the images child in the imagery
+The other staff member does not need to view the images

-Wherever possible ensure viewing takes place on school premises, ideally in the Principal or DSL's office
+Wherever possible ensure viewing takes place on school or college premises, ideally in the Principal or DSL's office

-Ensure wherever possible that images are viewed by a staff member of the same sex as the
+Ensure wherever possible that images are viewed by a staff member of the same sex as the young person in the imagery

-Document the viewing of the imagery on the Guard safeguarding platform, including who was present, why the image was viewed and any subsequent actions and outcomes.
+Document the viewing of the imagery in the student's safeguarding record, including who was present, why the image was viewed and any subsequent actions; and ensure this is signed and dated.

 Deletion of Images - if the school has decided that other agencies do not need to be involved, then consideration will be given to deleting imagery from devices and online services to limit any further sharing of the imagery, this will be in consultation with parents.
-Where the device is not owned by the school, advice should be sought from the relevant Senior Manager - Safeguarding.